 The quadratic model showed an excellent fit for all responses after deleting the outliers of the data in Table 1.
 All the P-values were less than 0.05; and the lack of fit was not significant (P > .05) (Table 2).
 These results implies that the model terms are good and fit.

-For Overall Acceptance, a quadratic model (2FI interaction model) was significant P = 0.0013) with R² = 0.969.
+For overall acceptance, a quadratic model (2FI interaction model) was significant P = 0.0013) with R² = 0.969.
 The ANOVA showed that fruit juice (Factor B) and FOS (Factor C) had significant positive linear effects on acceptance (P = .05), whereas leaf extract (Factor A) had no significant linear effect.
 Interaction terms AB and BC showed not significant at P=.05, though BC was marginal.
 These results indicate that increasing the proportion of fruit juice and FOS independently led to higher liking scores, while varying leaf extract in the tested range (50–70%) did not markedly change acceptance.
 The lack of a significant A effect suggests that the panel tolerated the presence of leaf extract up to 70%, perhaps because its flavor was masked by the dominant sourness of the fruit or balanced by FOS.
 The insignificant AB and BC interactions imply that the positive effects of fruit juice and FOS on taste were roughly additive and did not negatively interfere with each other or with leaf extract.
 The model had no significant lack-of-fit and excellent fit statistics (R² = 0.969); indicating it could reliably predict acceptance within the design space.

 For Viscosity Score, the ANOVA also indicated a significant model (P = 0.0057, R² = 0.9426).
 In contrast to overall liking, viscosity perception was influenced by all three factors to some extent.
 Fruit juice (B) and FOS (C) again showed significant linear effects, and notably, the interaction AB (fruit × leaf) was significant.
 The coefficient signs (not shown in table) suggested that higher FOS (up to 10%) increased the perceived thickness (which is expected, as FOS adds solids and slight body) (Fernandes, 2025), while higher fruit juice (replacing water) also slightly increased thickness due to natural soluble solids.
 The AB interaction implied that the effect of leaf extract on viscosity depended on the level of fruit juice: at high fruit juice, increasing leaf extract made the product slightly thinner (possibly because leaf extract is mostly water and has less soluble solids than fruit puree), whereas at low fruit juice, viscosity was uniformly low regardless of leaf.
 Overall, all formulations’ viscosity scores remained in an acceptable range (5–6 out of 7, near the ideal), but this analysis helped ensure the optimized formula would not be too thin or too thick.